iu-parfunc/detbox-project/README.md

 ## Research Project

 In 2015 we asked ourselves why there was no available, deployable way to run real Linux software deterministically.
 We thus set out to create user-space deterministic execution sandboxes.
-This project follows from our [prior work](#related-and-prior-work) on deterministic parallel programming, which we addressed at the [language- and library-level](#deterministic-libraries-and-languages) as well as [in the operating system](#deterministic-operating-systems).
+This project follows from our [prior work](#related-and-prior-work) on deterministic parallel programming, which we addressed at the [language- and library-level](#deterministic-libraries-and-languages) as well as [in the operating system and computer architecture](#deterministic-operating-systems-and-architectures).

 ### Detflow